Etol1LC/rmp/README.md

 The p1 operator takes a float or an integer and controls the initial rate of the ramp.

-Everything after an # symbol is a comment.

 ### Examples

 - vl -10 2000; (get to -10db in 2000ms)